melissa230370/ImMelissa.github.io/README.md

 # Melissa's GitHub Profile

-Welcome to my GitHub profile!
+👋 Welcome to my Github profile!
+I'm Melissa, a passionate software engineer with a flair for merging technology with artistic expression.
+With a focus on Fine Arts portfolios, I specialize in crafting visually stunning and intuitive digital platforms for artists and creatives.
 Here you'll find an overview of who I am, the projects I've worked on, and how to get in touch with me.

 Visit  [ImMelissa.github.io](https://melissa230370.github.io/ImMelissa.github.io/)